-If we split the indicators evenly, it may be reasonable to assume that the variance of the measurement errors for each of these two sets of estimates is the same.\footnote{In the case of an odd number of indicators, we can consider all partitions in which the number of items in the two sets differs by one.}
+If we split the indicators evenly, it may be reasonable to assume that the two resulting estimates have the same measurement-error variance.\footnote{For an odd number of indicators, consider all partitions where the two sets differ by one item.} Following the notation above, let $\tilde X^{(1)}$ and $\tilde X^{(2)}$ denote the two \emph{unobserved} (unidentified) measurements on the same scale as the true latent trait:

-Following the notation above, we will denote two (unobserved) estimates of the latent trait on the same scale as the true latent trait itself as $\tilde{X}_1=X+U_1$ and $\tilde{X}_2=X+U_2$ where we assume that measurement errors $U_1$ and $U_2$ each have mean zero and the same variance $\sigma^2_U$ and are independent of each other and of $X$.
-We also define $\hat{X}_1$ and $\hat{X}_2$ as the corresponding standardized estimates, which we can observe if we assume they have a mean of 0 and a variance of 1.
-To estimate the attenuation factor, we can first recognize that even without knowing $\tilde{X}_1$ or $\tilde{X}_2$, the correlation between $\tilde{X}_1$ and $\tilde{X}_1$ must be the same as the correlation between the observable estimates $\hat{X}_1$ and $\hat{X}_2$ since these are simply affine transformations of each other.
-We can then show that